I am hardly ten.

 It’s Sunday afternoon and Bapi has just finished narrating the story of Khudiram Bose.

 Intrepid.
-Undaunted by the spectre of death
+Undaunted by the spectre of death.

 Walking to the gallows.
 With a plucky smile on his countenance.